Learning in Stackelberg Games with Non-myopic Agents: Introduction

 However, long-lived agents will generally not volunteer information that can be used against them in the future.
 This is especially true in online environments where a learner seeks to exploit recently learned patterns of behavior as soon as possible, thus the agent can see a tangible advantage for deviating from its instantaneous best response and leading the learner astray.
 This trade-off between the (statistical) efficiency of learning algorithms and the perverse long-term incentives they may create brings us to the main questions of this work:

-Non-myopic long-lived agents are typically modeled as receiving $\gamma$-discounted utility in the future; the discount factor $\gamma$ can be interpreted as capturing the agent's uncertainty on whether they will participate in future rounds or the present bias they experience.
-This modeling choice works well for algorithms that are \emph{slow} to implement lessons learned from each individual round of feedback.
-These algorithms incentivize the agents to $\varepsilon$-approximately best respond each round, by making it unappealing for the agent to sacrifice payoff more than $\eps$ in the present for the effect their actions will have only far into the future.
+A typical assumption for non-myopic learning is that the principal is willing to wait longer for future rewards than the agent.
+This is modeled as an \emph{asymmetry in patience} where the agent, unlike the principal, receives geometrically discounted utilities according to a discount factor $\gamma \in (0,1)$.
+For example, in the auctions literature, this modeling choice is rooted in the assumption that the auctioneer has greater means and is therefore more willing to accept deferred utilities compared to buyers who value immediate rewards (see Section \ref{ssec:related_work} for more details).
+Indeed, some asymmetry in patience is provably needed to enable a principal to learn effectively from strategic interactions in various domains \citep{amin2013learning,ananthakrishnan2024knowledge}.

-A key technical challenge for learning in Stackelberg games in the presence of non-myopic agents is designing \emph{robust learning algorithms} that can learn from inexact best-responses.
-Indeed, a similar approach is behind the working of a long line of research on handling non-myopic agents, e.g. in auction design as we discuss in~Section~\ref{ssec:related_work}.
-However, high-dimensional Stackelberg games pose a unique hurdle because the set of actions that can be rationalized by an $\varepsilon$-approximate best responding agent can be complex.
-This is made worse by possible discontinuities in the principal's payoff function, the agent frequently failing to best respond, and the difficulty of identifying well-behaved optimization subproblems in large Stackelberg games.
+This agent impatience favors principal policies which are \emph{slow} to implement lessons from each round of feedback.
+Such algorithms incentivize the agent to $\eps$-approximately best respond by making it unappealing for the agent to sacrifice payoff more than $\eps$ in the present for the effect their actions will have only far into the future.
+Thus, a key technical challenge for learning with non-myopic agents is the design of \emph{robust learning algorithms} that tolerate inexact best responses.
+In high-dimensional Stackelberg games, even non-robust learning requires care due to numerous discontinuities in the principal's payoff function and the difficulty of identifying well-behaved optimization subproblems.
+With inexact feedback, the principal must further understand the complex sets of strategies which can be rationalized by an $\eps$-approximately best-responding agent.

-Furthermore, the statistical efficiency of the principal's learning algorithm must be traded off against its effectiveness to lead an agent to $\varepsilon$-best respond.
+Furthermore, the statistical efficiency of the principal's learning algorithm must be traded off against its effectiveness at inducing approximate best responses.
 The more reactive an algorithm, i.e., the faster it is in implementing lessons learned from individual rounds of feedback, the more robust it has to be in order to handle deviations from an agent's best response.
-Therefore, another technical challenge is to devise principled approaches for designing \emph{minimally reactive} (or \emph{optimally ``slowed-down''}) robust learning algorithms that support and encourage $\varepsilon$-best responding behavior.
+Therefore, another technical challenge is to devise principled approaches for designing \emph{minimally reactive} (or \emph{optimally ``slowed-down''}) robust learning algorithms that support and encourage approximate best responses.